bmehner/jekyll-now/_posts/2018-02-02-on-my-journey-to-a-paperless-life-part2.md

 Just backing up data to the cloud storage is actually a no-brainer.
 A solution that meets all the above requirements proved to be a lot trickier.

 Dropbox for example would provide an easy to use cloud storage.
 It provides also a backup option so it would be suitable to protect the data against Ransomware.
 The backup option doubles the required storage which raised the costs of the solution.
-This would have been maybe tolerable.
+This maybe would have been tolerable.
 Unfortunately Dropbox does not support encryption of the data.
-Every solution I found which adds encryption to dropbox had one or more other disadvantages which made the solution unsuitable.
+Every solution I found which adds encryption to dropbox had one or more other disadvantages that made the solution unsuitable.

 Cloud storages with integrated encryption are rare and usually quite expensive.
 I had one possible provider but it went out of service before I was able to use it.
 Also the required space would have been too expensive.